Garlic & Rosemary No Knead Focaccia

 Instructions

-• Preheat the oven to 120ยฐC (250ยฐF).
+• Preheat: Preheat the oven to 120°C / 250°F

-• In a different large bowl, whisk flour and salt.
+• Dry ingredients: In a different large bowl, whisk flour and salt.
 Then, pour in the yeast mixture, stirring with a spoon or your hands to form a wet, sticky dough without dry spots.
 Cover the bowl with plastic or a damp cloth for 10 minutes.

-• Afterward, with damp hands, stretch a piece of the dough and fold it across itself.
+• Stretch and fold: Afterward, with damp hands, stretch a piece of the dough and fold it across itself.
 Turn the bowl and repeat this action three more times, covering the dough again for another 10 minutes.
 This is the stretch and fold method and it will strengthen your dough.
+On the final stretch and fold, continue until the dough shapes into a ball.

-• Oil a baking tin with another 20g of olive oil.
-Move the dough there, gently stretching it to a rough rectangle, but not to the tin's edgesโ€”it will spread as it rises.
-Protect it with a damp cloth and let it rise for 2 to 3 hours in a warm spot.
+• 2nd proof: Oil a baking tin with another 20g of olive oil.
+Move the dough there, gently stretching it to a rough rectangle, but not to the tin's edges—it will spread as it rises.
+Protect it with a damp cloth and let it rise for 2 hours in a warm spot.

-• Preheat your oven to 200ยฐC (390ยฐF).
+• Preheat oven: Preheat your oven to 200°C (390°F).

-• Allow the focaccia to cool slightly before transferring it to a wire rack to rest for 30 minutes.
+• Bake & rest: Bake for 30 minutes until golden on top.
+Allow the focaccia to cool slightly before transferring it to a wire rack to rest for 15 minutes.
+Slice into it and serve immediately.

 iconLike this?
 Leave a comment below!